Chris7462/fcn_torch_backend/ReadMe.md

-# FCN Segmentation TensorRT backend
+# FCN Segmentation PyTorch backend

-This is the library for model inference using the TensorRT engine with stream.
+This is the library for segmentator model using the PyTorch Script.